 According to the CE8 description [2] and the common test conditions [3], the proposed method is evaluated for intra-only (AI), random access (RA) and low-delay B (LB) configuration on top of VTM4.0 [4].
 Due to this approach is an IBC related method, IBC is always on for natural and TGM sequences.
 Hash ME is off for natural sequences and on for class F and class TGM following the CTC [3]

-Table 1: Summary results of test 1.3a vs. VTM4.0+CPR=1
+Table 1: Summary results of test 1.3a vs. VTM4.0+IBC=1